 - There are about 40 additional bytes for each class necessary.

-- The typeid call is quite slow.
-That seems due to the quality of the implementation.
+- The typeid call is relatively slow.
+That seems to be due to the quality of the implementation.

 - The conversion during runtime with dynamic_cast is slow, according to the reports; that should also be due to the quality of the implementation.

 - Exception handling

 - There are two strategies for dealing with exceptions.
 These are the code and the table strategy.
-The coding strategy has to move and manage additional data structures for dealing with exceptions.
+The coding strategy must move and manage additional data structures for exceptions.
 The table strategy has the execution context in a table.

 - The coding strategy has a size overhead for the stack and the runtime.
 The runtime overhead is about 6%.
 This overhead exists even without the throwing of an exception.

 - The table strategy has neither overhand in program size nor in runtime.
 (Remarks: That statements hold only if no exceptions were thrown.).
 The table strategy is more challenging to implement.

 - You get for each template instantiation a new class template or function template.
 Therefore, the naive use of temples can cause code bloat.
 Modern C++ compilers can massively reduce the number of template instantiations.
-The usage of partial or full specialisation helps to reduce the template instantiations.
+The usage of partial or full specialization helps to reduce template instantiations.

 You can read the details, the exact number, and a few additional topics directly in the report: TR18015.pdf.

 The "Technical Report on C++ Performance" also has a minor downer.
 The report is from 2006.
 In particular, C++11 has a lot of features for writing faster code.
-I asked Detlef Vollmann, an author of the paper, on the Meeting C++ if they plan to update the report to modern C++.
+I asked Detlef Vollmann, an author of the paper on the Meeting C++, if they plan to update the report to modern C++.
 His request to Bjarne Stroustrup gave the result that he has no time.
-Understandable but a small downer.
+That is understandable but a minor downer.